TorchLean: Formalizing Neural Networks in Lean: Methodology

-For tighter bounds, \TorchLean{} implements CROWN/LiRPA-style affine propagation \cite{zhang2018crown,xu2020automatic} over the same IR, including both forward affine propagation and objective-dependent backward components.
+We include a sound core of interval bound propagation (IBP) \cite{gowal2018ibp}, which propagates node wise enclosures $[l_i,u_i]$ forward through the graph using per-operator transfer rules stated against the same operator denotations that define $\llbracket G \rrbracket$.
+Building on this, \TorchLean{} implements CROWN/LiRPA style affine propagation \cite{zhang2018crown,xu2020automatic}, including forward affine propagation and objective-dependent backward components.
 Affine relaxations capture correlations that intervals miss and typically yield substantially tighter output bounds through compositions of linear layers and monotone activations.
-Crucially, both IBP and affine propagation are anchored to the same IR denotation: transfer rules are stated against the operators that define $\llbracket G \rrbracket$, not against an external numeric implementation.
+Both IBP and affine propagation are anchored to the same IR denotation, rather than to an external verifier-side model.

-\textbf{Beyond bounds: richer specifications over the same tensor semantics.} \TorchLean{} supports broader property classes than pure output bounding, including robustness-style statements (e.g., certified margins and Lipschitz-type bounds), control-oriented stability and safety properties (e.g., Lyapunov/barrier-style inequalities), and derivative-dependent objectives such as PINN residual enclosures.
-These specifications are written polymorphically over the tensor semantics and can be combined with bound propagation and verified differentiation when needed.
+\textbf{Certificates and a reduced trusted computing base.} When stronger tightness is required than the native engines provide, \TorchLean{} adopts a certificate/checker architecture: external solvers act as producers of artifacts, while Lean checks the finite data needed to conclude a theorem about $\llbracket G \rrbracket$ \cite{necula1997pcc}.
+The checker validates shapes, operator tags, topological order, parent bounds, local inequalities, phase constraints, and final property obligations.
+The intended theorem shape is

-\textbf{Certificates and a reduced trusted computing base.} When stronger tightness is required than the native engines provide, \TorchLean{} adopts a certificate/checker architecture: external solvers act as producers of artifacts (e.g., split constraints, optimized relaxations, or dual objects), while a small Lean checker validates well-formedness (shapes, op tags), structural invariants, and the defining inequalities needed to conclude a theorem about $\llbracket G \rrbracket$ \cite{necula1997pcc}.
-In this style, we support an $\alpha/\beta$-CROWN certificate dialect in which the certificate supplies IBP pre-activation boxes, per-node affine bounds, $\alpha$ parameters for unstable-ReLU lower relaxations, and optional $\beta$ phase vectors that encode active/inactive constraints consistent with the IBP intervals \cite{xu2021fast,wang2021betacrown}.
-The checker replays the same per-node step semantics in Lean and accepts only if the provided bounds match the recomputed bounds (exact match after canonical float-grid quantization) and required parent bounds appear in topological order.
-At the operator level, we additionally prove soundness theorems for the $\beta$-aware ReLU relaxations over $\mathbb{R}$, ensuring that phase-consistent active/inactive constraints permit exact linearization while preserving sound upper/lower bounds in the unstable case (Appendix~\ref{app:verification}).
+In this style, we support an $\alpha/\beta$-CROWN certificate dialect in which the certificate supplies IBP pre-activation boxes, per-node affine bounds, $\alpha$ parameters for unstable-ReLU lower relaxations, and optional $\beta$ phase vectors encoding active/inactive constraints consistent with the IBP intervals \cite{xu2021fast,wang2021betacrown}.
+The checker replays the same per-node step semantics in Lean and accepts only if the provided bounds match the recomputed or checked obligations under the declared canonicalization policy.